 Chart 7.1-9.
-During FY 2011-2012, the ORS conducted 199 inspections consisting of emergency plan reviews, operations and maintenance procedure reviews, facility evaluations, new construction, operator qualification plans, and drug- and alcohol-abuse prevention plans.
-Findings from these inspections are aggregated and analyzed by category of jurisdictional operator, and feedback is provided to the operators to assist them in meeting all state and federal safety regulations.
-The decrease in number of inspections (229 in FY 10-11) is attributable to 1) the variable nature of mandated inspections - i.e., certain types of inspections occur less frequently and the length of inspections may vary from a half-day to 5 or 6 days and 2) fewer inspections occurred due to a required increase in federal training requirements of inspectors by the Pipeline and Hazardous Materials Safety Administration.
+During FY 2012-2013, the ORS conducted 454 inspections consisting of emergency plan reviews, operations and maintenance procedure reviews, facility evaluations, new construction, operator qualification plans, and drug- and alcohol-abuse prevention plans.
+Findings from these inspections are aggregated and analyzed by category of jurisdictional operator, and feedback is provided to the operators to assist them in meeting all state and federal safety regulations, thus providing a safer environment for South Carolina's citizens.
+The substantial increase in number of inspections (199 in FY 11-12) is attributable to the addition of an inspector and an Assistant Gas Program Manager (AGPM).
+As a result of regular workforce analysis, the AGPM now performs time-consuming oversight and planning duties previously performed by the inspectors and supervisor.
+These two factors allowed the completion of more field inspections.